Journal of Business and Social Review in Emerging Economies

 Present them in order (suitable heading and specific number; Arabic numerals) wherever appropriate in the text.
 High-resolution (black and white only) graphs must be provided in the main text of the paper.

 Present tables with suitable heading and specific number (Arabic numerals) at the appropriate place of the article.
 Use the Table option of Microsoft Word to create tables.
 Ensure that the data presented in tables do not duplicate results described elsewhere in the article.
 Refer to table number wherever appropriate in the text of the paper.

 Citations in the text should follow the referencing style used by the American Psychological Association (APA).

 Background information, list of respondents, list of companies or questionnaire may be described in this section if required by the editor/reviewer.

-In accordance with the guidelines of Higher Education Commission (HEC), Journal of Accounting and Finance in Emerging Economies (JAFEE) observes Zero Tolerance to plagiarism.
-We uses Turnitin for all research papers submitted to detect possible plagiarism.
-If similarity is more than 20%, the paper is returned to the author(s) immediately.
+In accordance with the guidelines of Higher Education Commission (HEC) Pakistan and Committee on Publication Ethids (COPE), Journal of Business and Social Review in Emerging Economies (JBSEE) observes Zero Tolerance to plagiarism.
+We use Turnitin for all research papers submitted to detect possible plagiarism.
+If similarity is more than 19%, the paper is returned to the author(s) immediately.

-If plagiarism or other unethical practices are detected after publishing the paper, editorial board has the authority to correct or retract the paper as HECs plagiarism policy.
+If plagiarism or other unethical practices are detected after publishing the paper, editorial board has the authority to correct or retract the paper.